dariusbarbus/patterns/README.md

 ## Fourth Pattern

-This is a variation of the [[Implementing Patterns#First Pattern|First Pattern]] but the numbers are going the other way around, going from five to one.
+This is a variation of the First Pattern but the numbers are going the other way around, going from five to one.
 We do this by starting the nested `for` with a value of 5 and decreasing it each iteration.

 ```c++
 #include <iostream>